 The company charges you extra for checking in your luggage, paying for tickets with a credit card and everything in between.

-To put it short, taking a flight in Mexico will cost you more money, but it will help you to save hours and hours that you could spend exploring a new destination.
+To put it short, taking a flight in Mexico will cost you more money than taking a bus, but it will save you hours that you could spend exploring a new destination.

 In Mexico, you are expected to leave from 10 to 20 percent of your total bill as a tip.
-Similar to the United States, waiters and waitresses in Mexico make low hourly wages, so your gratuity goes a long way.
+Waiters and waitresses in Mexico make low hourly wages, so your gratuity goes a long way.

-Unless the service was absolutely horrible, you should leave at least 15 percent of your total bill.
+Unless the service was absolutely horrible, you should leave about 15 percent of your total bill.

 Also, you might notice that service here is generally slower compared to the U.S. and Europe.